nicholas-maltbie/ParallelEnvironment/README.md

 We are going to use Unity v19.2.11f1.
 For full information on the development environment and how to setup for contributing, see [Development.md](Development.md)

+## Contribution Guidelines

+Please see [Contributing.md](Contributing.md) for details about adding to the project.

+## Project Proposal

+For a detailed description of the project, see [ProjectProposal.md](ProjectProposal.md) for more details.

 ## Project Goals

 Our goal is to make a configurable environment with interactive components like boids and clouds.
 Here are a few images from Sebastian League's GitHub repositories that model what we would look to achieve